Introduction to Utilization Management

 Utilization Management Process and Steps

-Utilization management programs must meet all applicable state and federal insurance guidelines and requirements, as well as regulations set forth by health plans and third-party payors, such as the Inpatient Prospective Payment System.
+Utilization management programs must meet all applicable state and federal insurance guidelines and requirements and regulations set forth by health plans and third-party payors, such as the Inpatient Prospective Payment System.
 Specialty medical society guidelines must also be considered for primary care, pharmacy, advanced care, emergency, behavioral health, psychiatry, substance abuse, and surgical services.

-Facilities that receive reimbursement from the Centers for Medicare and Medicaid Services (CMS) are required to have a plan in place for reviewing services provided by the facility and its clinicians (9).
-Most facilities seeking reimbursement from CMS run utilization management daily on all cases and are steadfast in ensuring accurate clinician documentation of patient services.
+Facilities that receive reimbursement from the Centers for Medicare and Medicaid Services (CMS) must have a plan for reviewing services provided by the facility and its clinicians (9).
+Most facilities seeking reimbursement from CMS run utilization management daily on all cases and consistently ensure accurate clinician documentation of patient services.
 Documentation includes everything from vital sign measurements to medication administration and effectiveness to detailed treatment plans (9).

-Health insurance is mainly provided by employers in the United States, and therefore the private sector pays for the healthcare of most people under age 65.
+Employers in the United States mainly provide health insurance, and therefore, the private sector pays for the healthcare of most people under age 65.
 Because of this, companies that insure their employees assume the financial risk of these employees and their dependents.
 Utilization management benefits patients by offering more effective treatments at lower costs with fewer claim denials.

-Healthcare providers benefit in similar ways with fewer claim denials, lower costs, more effective treatments, improved data, and better resource deployment.
-Insurers benefit in these same ways, as well as receiving better data that evaluates the effectiveness of new treatments and protocols (9).
+Healthcare providers benefit in similar ways: fewer claim denials, lower costs, more effective treatments, improved data, and better resource deployment.
+Insurers benefit in these same ways, as well, as they receive better data to evaluate the effectiveness of new treatments and protocols (9).

-Medical data that is tracked by UM teams include (9):
+Medical data that is tracked by UM teams includes (9):

 • Inpatient hospital admissions